CuriousLearner/Confluence/README.md

 ```
 git checkout develop
 ```
-Development does not happen on develop branch.
-It would happen on a feature branch and PRs would be created from feature branch on their fork to the develop branch of this project.

-Understand this, as, if many people are working on develop branch in their fork they have to continually rebase to get latest code and place their code on top of it (and solving merge conflicts).
+Checkout a new branch everytime you work on adding a new feature to the project.

 We prefer solving merge conflicts when a single feature is complete (and also would be squashed to a single commit on develop branch)

 #### Installing Project Requirements (First Time Only or on Requirement changes)
 Change directory to project directory
 ```
 cd confluence
 ```
 Use pip to install  missing requirements: (if you don't have pip installed on your system, google how to install) (Windows Users should run this command Adminsitrator Shell or will get error)
 ```
 pip install -r requirements.txt
 ```
 #### Creating Environment Variables File
 Change directory to src/confluence to create a ".env" file that will contain your enviroment variables.
 **Note:** ".env" does not get included in git.
 That is the whole point of keeping settings as environment variables (because we want to prevent including confidential information on git tree)
 ```
 cd src\confluence
 ```